 Students who will graduate with more than 128 units and will continue on into Concordia University's teaching credential program may be eligible to count a portion of their final semester's units in their undergraduate degree toward their credential through a Statement of Completion.
-Only eligible credential courses will be counted and at least six units must still be used toward the undergraduate degree.
-Application forms and additional information may be obtained in the Registrar's Office.
+Only eligible credential courses will be counted, and at least six units must still be used toward the undergraduate degree.
+Application forms and additional information may be obtained in the Office of Academic Advising and the Registrar's Office.